-The Florida Thoroughbred Horsemen’s Association (FTHA) is proud to announce the continuation of the Kent Stirling Scholarship Program in 2022 for qualified, Florida-licensed backstretch employees and/or their direct dependents.
+The Florida Thoroughbred Horsemen’s Association (FTHA) is proud to announce the continuation of the Kent Stirling Scholarship Program in 2023 for qualified, Florida-licensed backstretch employees at Gulfstream Park and/or their direct dependents.
 The program is designed to further the student’s education at the college undergraduate and graduate level.
 The scholarship may be used at any accredited college, university, community college or trade school and the student is free to pursue any field of study.

-Those eligible include the following and their dependents: Florida-licensed trainer, assistant trainer, foreman, groom, exercise rider, pony person or hot walker.
-The scholarship candidate must reside in Florida full-time.
+Those eligible include the following and their dependents: Florida-licensed trainer, assistant trainer, foreman, groom, exercise rider, pony person or hot walker, racing and working full time at Gulfstream Park.
+The scholarship candidate must be a year-round resident of Florida.

 Each application will be reviewed by the Kent Stirling Scholarship Committee.
 Incomplete applications or applications that do not meet the eligibility requirements will not be considered.

 The student must submit his/her most recent high school or college transcripts verifying that he/she is a qualified high school graduate or current college student in good standing.

 This is a need-based scholarship program and may be renewed annually if the student retains his/her academic good standing throughout the academic year.
 The Scholarship Committee will review each student’s file on an annual basis.

 Before the Fall semester begins, scholarship monies will be distributed directly to the institution.
 However, the student must first provide proof of enrollment and a copy of his/her tuition invoice directly to the FTHA offices.